dusk-network/docs/src/content/docs/developer/integrations/exchanges.md

 The [W3sper SDK](/developer/integrations/w3sper) provides address generation, transaction building, signing, and decoding functionalities.
 It can operate completely offline, without the need for an online wallet or node.

-The W3sper SDK leverages [wallet-core](/developer/integrations/wallet-core) to facilitate offline transaction processing and signing, producing both the transaction hash and signed transaction outputs.

-The library for transaction serialization and decoding is called [dusk-bytes](https://github.com/dusk-network/dusk-bytes).

 ## Memo field support

 Dusk transactions also support a memo field, allowing exchanges to attach a short reference to each transaction.
 This is particularly useful for labeling deposits or withdrawals with user identifiers or order references.